mcous/dotfiles/README.md

 7. clones dotfiles
     * this step also sets up `hub`
     * user needs to put in their github username, password, and two-factor code (if enabled)
-    * they also need to put in the name of their `dotfiles` repository
 8. sets up dropbox and syncs important files
     * opens up dropbox (which was installed in step 6)
     * user needs to follow prompts for using dropbox for private dotfiles and/or `mackup`